Compare Debt Consolidation Loans

 What are the advantages and disadvantages of debt consolidation loans?

-• Lower Repayments - when you take out a debt consolidation loan, you might be able to fix repayments over a longer period, which could significantly lower the amount you pay each month.
+• Lower repayments - when you take out a debt consolidation loan, you might be able to fix repayments over a longer period, which could significantly lower the amount you pay each month.

-• Easier to manage - Having one, fixed monthly repayment will help you manage your finances.
-Knowing how much you need to pay, and when you will have paid it off can also bring you peace of mind.
+• Easier to manage - Having one fixed monthly repayment will help you manage your finances.
+Knowing how much you need to pay and when you will have paid it off can also bring you peace of mind.

 • Potential savings on interest - If you currently have multiple high-interest debts, consolidating the amount you owe into one lower-interest loan could save you money by paying less interest.

 • Additional fees - Some debt consolidation loans will charge additional fees, such as setup charges.
-In some cases, this could cancel out any savings you make having a lower interest rate.
+In some cases, this could cancel out any savings you make by having a lower interest rate.

 The information provided does not constitute financial advice, it’s always important to do your own research to ensure a financial product is right for your circumstances.
 If you’re unsure you should contact an independent financial advisor.